varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-variables.rst

  do on the beresp object.

 *resp*
+ The HTTP response right before it is delivered to the client.

+*obj*
- The cached object.
-Mostly a read only object that resides in memory. resp.ttl is writable, the rest is read only.
+ The object as it is stored in cache.
+Mostly read only.